 Canadian Hardiness Zone: 5

-Growth Habits and Disease Resistance: Vigorous with a spreading growth pattern, slow to start producing fruit but has good crops.
+Growth Habits and Disease Resistance: Highly vigorous and precocious, with a spreading growth pattern, slow to start producing fruit but has good crops, tip bearing.
 Slightly susceptible to mildew, fireblight, and cedar rust and prone to water core but very resistant to scab.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)